Sciatica: Physiotherapy Treatment

 Lie on your back on a mat or the carpet.
 Place a small, flat cushion or book under your head.
 Bend your knees and keep your feet straight and hip-width apart.
 Keep your upper body relaxed and your chin gently tucked in.
 Bend one knee up towards your chest and hold it with both hands.
 Hold for 20 to 30 seconds with controlled deep breaths.

-Sciatic Mobilizing Stretch
+Sciatic Mobilizing Stretch:

 Lie on your back.
 Place a small, flat cushion or book under your head.
 Bend your knees and keep your feet straight and hip-width apart.
 Keep your upper body relaxed and your chin gently tucked in.
 Bend one knee up towards your chest.
 Hold the back of your upper leg with both hands, then slowly straighten the knee.
 Hold for 20 to 30 seconds, taking deep breaths.
 Bend the knee and return to the starting position.

-Supine Piriformis Stretch :
+Supine Piriformis Stretch:

 Lie on the floor with the affected leg crossed over the other leg at the knees and both legs bent.
 Slowly pull your lower knee towards your shoulder on the same side of your body until you feel the stretch.
-Hold for 30 seconds, then slowly go back to starting position.
+Hold for 30 seconds, then slowly go back to the starting position.

-The patient pulls his belly in and up at the navel without moving the rib cage, pelvis or spine.
+The patient pulls his belly in and up at the navel without moving the rib cage, pelvis, or spine.
 Contraction intensity: 30 to 40% of the maximum voluntary contraction

 Back extensions: